Divy1211/T4-Notes/docs/algo/notes/w3/heaps.md

 3. `#!py def extract_max(S):` Pop `max(S)`
 4. `#!py def increase_key(S, x, k):` Set the key for $x$ to $k$

+They are used in:

+1. Pathfinding: Dijkstra's algo
+2. Targetted advertising: Prim's algorithm
+3. Boardband routing management for bandwidth

 ### Possible Implementations

 1. ArrayOrder: Stores elements in the order that they come in